abdulshaikh55/agora/docs/ProjectAlpha.md

 Now, let's discuss the project itself.

-This document will cover the development of the code, which will be divided into stages named after Greek letters.
-The first variation is named Project Alpha.

 Project Alpha includes the basic functionalities of a task manager, such as adding, deleting, and viewing tasks.

+In this stage, we focus on analyzing the functionalities of the program.
+We do that by writing a CLI instead of a TUI to understand what the program needs to do.

-Here are some characteristics of these functionalities:
+Here are some functionalities:
 * You can add tasks one by one.
 * You can delete the latest task, a specific task, or all tasks.
 * You can display all tasks in the terminal.